shrimpynuts/news-sentiment/README.md

     <img src="./img/tesla-graph.png"  height="70%" width= "70%" />
 </p>
 As you can see, our results are pretty varied.
 We selected rather good sections of data, but qualitatively, some areas appeared to correlate with the "label", the stock prices, far worse.

-HERE ARE SOME QUANTITATIVE RESULTS (METRICS, STATISTICAL TESTS) ?????????

 ## Considerations